lbaile21/LastAliveTerminal/README.md

    visible when user color overrides are active.
 6. Text spacing overrides (line height 1.5×, paragraph spacing 2×) to confirm content does not clip or overlap.
+7. Pointer alternatives: verify any drag, swipe, or multi-point gesture has a single-pointer equivalent (WCAG 2.5.1).

 Automated tools catch only a fraction of issues (commonly cited estimates put it around 30–40%), so manual verification remains important.